austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Fulfilled user stories for the simon project

 **Thoughts**: Now I just need to find out a way to submit my projects to FCC...Looks like I need to make a separate repo for each project if I want to use GitHub Pages...

+### Day 32: August 22, 2017

+**Today's Progress**: Made GitHub repos for each of my FCC projects and made GitHub Pages for each of those, so that I could submit them to FCC.....and get my front end certification!
+Started looking into how I should learn React.

+**Thoughts**: Excited to finally begin learning React!
+Though again that licensing issue makes me worry a bit...not enough to choose a different framework though.